Census geography: Bridging data from prior years to the 2010 tract boundaries

 The continual change in geography between successive censuses is a major barrier for longitudinal analysis.
 Census tracts are fundamental enumeration units for the U.S. decennial censuses and their boundaries very often change over time.
 In every new census many tracts are split, consolidated, or changed in other ways from the previous boundaries to reflect population growth or decline.

 US2010 presents here a Longitudinal Tract Data Base (LTDB), which provides public-use tools to create estimates within 2010 tract boundaries for any tract-level data (from the census or other sources) that are available for prior years as early as 1970.
+We also provide a Backwards LTDB in which data provided in 2010 tract boundaries can be estimated within 2000 boundaries.

 The LTDB was developed by a team including John Logan (Brown University), Zengwang Xu (University of Wisconsin, Milwaukee) and Brian Stults (Florida State University).
 The tract data for 1970-2010 that are included in the LTDB standard data set were prepared by Miao Chunyu (Brown University) from files downloaded from the NHGIS.